The Concepts and Principles of ICZM

 The experience of developing and developed countries shows that the average time for completing an ICZM program is between eight to twelve years.
 Completing a planning cycle can be called a generation of program.
-In some countries like the United States and Australia or Sri Lanka the third generation of ICZM programs is being implemented.
+In some countries like the United States ,and Australia or Sri Lanka the third generation of ICZM programs is being implemented.

 "ICZM is a dynamic process in which a constant strategy for specification of natural, social and cultural sources is so procured and performed that the multiple purposes of coastal zones' constant development and protection are achieved.
 (Sorensen 1993)"

 "Integrated Coastal Zone Management is a flexible process, coincident with resource management for environmental development in coastal zones.
 The Integrated Coastal Zone Management is not a substitute for social programming.
-However, emphasizes on correlation between social activities to reach the principal and comprehensive aims.
+However, emphasizes on correlations between social activities to reach the principal and comprehensive aims.
 (UNEP, 1993a)"

 "The Integrated Coastal Zone Management is one of the most appropriate processes recognized for current and long term issues related to coastal management like: extermination of animal and herbaceous species, diminish in water quality, changes in hydrologic cycles, demolition of coastal resources and increase in water level.
 (Awosika et al. 1993)"

 "Integrated Coastal Zone Management is a dynamic process via which decisions are made for utilization, development and protection of coastal areas and resources to reach goals determined by resource beneficiaries and national, regional and local authorities.
 The ICZM regards coastal zones' specifications as a worthwhile resource for present and future generations.
-The ICZM is a multi-purpose process which analyses practical effects of development, common utilization and correlation between physical processes and human activities and take the relations between sectional activities in coastal zones into account.
+The ICZM is a multi-purpose process which analyses practical effects of development, common utilization and correlations between physical processes and human activities and takes the relations between sectional activities in coastal zones into account.
 (Knecht and Archer 1993)"